rainbow-me/metro-plugin-anisotropic-transform/README.md

 Inside `customTransformOptions`, we declare a child object under the key `metro-plugin-anisotropic-transform` which can be used to specify configuration arguments.
 In this example, we've defined a simple [`RegExp`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) to permit a cyclic dependency on `/node_modules/expo/AppEntry.js`, which is required for [**Expo**](https://expo.io) projects.
 In this instance, any other dependencies in the `node_modules` directory which does not match this pattern will cause the bundler to fail.

 > **Note:** In production environments, it is imported to declare the **full system path** to the resolved dependency.
 This is because bad actors could exploit a simple directory structure to create a _technically allowable_ path, i.e. `node_modules/evil-dangerous-package/node_modules/expo/AppEntry.js`.

+Additionally, we define the `globalScopeFilter` property.
+This is used to escape any library dependencies from asserting a dependence upon another library in your `node_modules` directory.
+In this example, the metro bundler will terminate bundling if an included dependency asserts a dependence upon [`react-native-animated-charts`](https://github.com/rainbow-me/react-native-animated-charts).

 ### 3. ♾️ Applying the Transform